 Somewhere, among the sheep of society, the burning questions and opinions that penetrate the minds of few are buried deep.
 Do we dare be the first person in this new age to challenge and stimulate people further than a funny video of a cat licking its bum?
 (I must admit I like a good mindless video at times, but that secret’s between you and me, okay?)
 So, my question to those who took the time to read this…do you want to learn more?
 Do you want to feel more?
 More than just…this?

-And for Pete’s sake, get off your phone and MEET PEOPLE.
+And for Pete’s sake, get off your phone and actually SEE PEOPLE!
 That constant “ding” on messenger does my swede in.